damianhakert/damianhakert.github.io/source/_posts/2015-05-13-gitlab-gitorious-free-software.markdown

 all.

-Sytse has spent a lot of time accepting and considering community input for both the Gitorious acquisition and Gitlab itself.
+Sytse has spent a lot of time accepting and considering community input for both the Gitorious acquisition and GitLab itself.
 He has also worked with me to address some of the issues that I had raised.
-And while these issues won't address everyone's concerns, they do strengthen Gitlab's commitment to [software freedom][2], and are commendable.
+And while these issues won't address everyone's concerns, they do strengthen GitLab's commitment to [software freedom][2], and are commendable.

 I wish to share some of these details here; but to do so, I first have to